 • What is the Inca Trail?

 Let's start with the Inca Trail.
-This iconic trek is always ranked among the best hikes in the world.
+This iconic trek is often ranked among the best hikes in the world.
 Its fame comes from the combination of stunning inca sites and natural scenery, making it a highly sought-after hike.
-Despite what some blogs might say, the trail isn't always crowded or fully booked.
-With smart planning, you can enjoy this incredible hike with just a few other tourists.
+Contrary to what some blogs say, the trail isn't always crowded or fully booked.
+With some smart planning, you can enjoy this incredible hike with just a few other tourists.

 • What is the Salkantay trek?

-The Salkantay Trek is often the less popular trail but the second in demand.
+The Salkantay Trek is the less popular option but the second in demand after the Inca Trail.
 It offers more wildlife, breathtaking mountains, and cloudscape vistas.
 This trek is a great alternative to the Inca Trail to Machu Picchu.
 It is longer and more challenging than the Inca Trail, but it offers spectacular scenery and a more authentic experience of the Peruvian Andes.

 Now, consider reviewing some of the distinctions to help you determine which route is best for you: